Anger often becomes an addiction for adolescents. Learn to help them quell this fiery emotion.

 Early on in life, typically before the age of six, children experience some significant event that causes them to doubt themselves and/or their self-worth.
 Someone says or does something that causes the child to believe that he/she is flawed, unlovable, unworthy and imperfect, marking the child's first true realization that he/she is not perfect and fails to measure up to society's standards in some important way.

 The initial upset can be one of two types.
 It can be an unkind word from a peer or authority figure; a spanking, an insult, an argument or a bullying/name calling episode.
 It could occur as a direct result of something the child said or did that provoked an attack on his or her sense of worthiness or ability to fit in.
-5 New, Alternative Ways To Treat Depression Without Meds
+5 New, Holistic Ways To Treat Depression WITHOUT Medication

 The second type of self-esteem diminishing episode can be a result of the child misinterpreting someone's words or actions to mean that the child is flawed, unlovable or defective in some way.
 In such a case, no insult or demeaning connotation was intended.
 Rather, someone said or did something and the child mistakenly understood it to mean that there was something wrong with him/her as a result.
 That interpretation "made" the child angry (or sad/afraid, to a lesser extent).